 In an online poll we conducted in May, 2014, 58 percent of respondents said that there was something wrong with people who had anxiety disorder, and that anxiety disorder was associated with a negative stigma.

-In an online poll we just completed, January, 2015, 80 percent of respondents said the term ‘mental illness’ suggests that there is something wrong with a person’s mind.
+In another online poll we conducted in January, 2015, 80 percent of respondents said the term ‘mental illness’ suggests that there is something wrong with a person’s mind.